OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/aad/auth/tab/README.md

 ### What we have done in 'Add SSO' command

-By triggering `Add SSO` command, we will help you to setup your project and create `auth/tab` folder with some code snippet.
+By triggering `Add SSO` command, we will help you to setup your project to enable SSO and create `auth/tab` folder with some code snippet.
 For detail, please refer to the [wiki](https://aka.ms/teamsfx-add-sso-readme).

 ### What you need to do after triggering 'Add SSO' command